 Having spent the majority of his career with Blackburn Rovers where he won the Premier League title in 1995, Jason Wilcox retired from playing in 2006 after a short spell with Blackpool.

-Upon retiring, Wilcox joined the commentary staff on BBC Radio Lancashire as well as writing a regular column for the Lancashire Telegraph.
+Upon retiring from playing he joined the commentary team on BBC Radio Lancashire as well as writing a regular column for the Lancashire Telegraph.

 Wilcox had continued success with his young charges when they won the North Division under 18’s title in his first year in charge.